dhruv5599/CLONE/README.md

 # CLONE
-this repository is only use for how softedge use structure for g[github or project
+this repository is only use for how softedge use structure for github or project